harshitgarg595/HomeLoan/README.md

        * File--import--Existing maven project
 5. Now select the extracted folder
 6. Tick the checkbox in pom.xml file
-7. Now go to the LTI HOME LOAN in side pannel right click
+7. Now go to the LTI HOME LOAN in side pannel right click <br>
-8. <br>
-        * build path-- configure build path
+        * build path-- configure build path <br>
         * remove the ojdbc6 jar and import ojdbc6.jar from your system

 8. Now Backend is complete just check the application.properties and give your id and password of database